maheshwar-mr/react-crud-app-docker/README.md

 docker-compose up --build -d
 ```

-This will start up the client and server containers on 3000 and 3001 host ports
+This will start up the client and server containers on 3000 and 3001 host ports respectively